Questions & Answers

 14 Feb 2019

 Meet the Candidates public forum for the State Election hosted by Katoomba Chamber.
 Treeline Lurline is a key item of discussion.
-Project receives support from all election candidates.
+The project receives support from all election candidates.

 Feb 2019–Present